And they each have different objectives.

 The business owner may have objectives that include maximizing economic profit, keeping costs low, minimizing tax liability, reducing outstanding debt, growing the business, or enhancing productivity.
 The business owner typically turns to the banker and the accountant (as well as many other professional and personal advisors) to help meet these objectives.

-It’s important to note that accountant and bankers care about their clients and want all of them to succeed.
+It’s important to note that accountants and bankers care about their clients and want all of them to succeed.
 However, the measure of success to the banker or to the accountant may differ.

 Next time, we will discuss a second scenario regarding tax liabilities and get to the punch line of that joke.